 - 4. Add nodes under scanner by selecting Slaves in the left-hand window.
 By drilling down, an icon and description for the desired node can be found.
-This feature is based upon information stored in \.gsd files in a subdirectory of your choosing.
-You have to obtain the \.gsd files from the manufacturer of the parts you wish to use.
+This feature is based upon information stored in .gsd files in a subdirectory of your choosing.
+You have to obtain the .gsd files from the manufacturer of the parts you wish to use.
 Most manufacturers have links to their sites from www.profibus.com.
 Once an icon is found and selected, drag and drop it under the scanner symbol.
-A window will appear with specific information about the node. - General TAB
+A window will appear with specific information about the node.
+Enter the appropriate information at the following tabs as follows: - General